The Triads of Ireland refer to a collection of early Irish proverbs presented in threes. Here’s an example of an Irish triad …

 a hobgoblin of a gillie.

-Note it’s an old hag with a chronic cough, not some old man.
+Note it’s an old hag with a chronic cough, not some old man, illustrating how women were sometimes put down in these old triads.
 And God forbid, we ever encounter girls who are “brainless tartars.”
 A ‘tartar of a girl” would be a sulky, disagreeable girl, but to be brainless into the bargain, is an indictment for the ages.

 The gillie was a solitary male faerie that appears in Scottish folklore.
 He was kindly and devoted to children.
 I believe a hobgoblin of a gillie would instead have been a fiendish faerie.